 How many patients a day a therapist is expected to see and how long on average

-Check facility rating from CMS and know about the company you are applying for
+Check facility rating from CMS and know about the company you are applying for Prior to the interview:

 I wrote this last as I know every article on interview tips talks about it.
 And yes, it is important to know the place where you are applying to.
 In short, do your homework, and get as much detail about the place and for the building that you can find.
 You don’t want to work in a really low rated building.
-There are very good chances that you won’t get good rehab population that you can treat.
+There are very good chances that you won’t get a good rehab population that you can treat.
 And just in case, if you decide to work in some low rated building, set your expectation right.

 These are just a few tips that I think I would like to know before accepting a job.
 With this, now I think I know about the place I am going to work in.
 It can be different for you.
-This article is mainly for inpatient rehabilitation department.
-If you are applying in other settings, you may find few tips from this article are more important than others.
-Just do your homework and wear a smile, rest will fall into right place!
-Check out my article on how to succeed in sub-acute care facility as a physical therapist.
+This article is mainly for the inpatient rehabilitation department.
+If you are applying in other settings, you may find a few tips from this article are more important than others.
+Just do your homework and wear a smile, rest will fall into the right place!
+Check out my article on how to succeed in a sub-acute care facility as a physical therapist.
 Good Luck!!

 Have additional questions? feel free to ask them in the comments section below.